The Fjallsarlon glacier lagoon in Iceland is the little brother of the famous Jokulsarlon.

 This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

-Why visit the Fjallsarlon glacier lagoon in Iceland?
+Why visit the Fjallsarlon glacial lagoon in Iceland?

 - Vik to Fjallsarlon = 2h15 drive

 - Below is a map to help you get oriented and located Fjallsarlon

 This location is included (with GPS coordinates, map of region and planning info) in both my travel guide eBooks that help you easily plan your Iceland road trip: